-For more information on determining the amount at risk, see Publication 925.
+For more information on determining the amount at risk, see Publication 925, the instructions for Form 6198, At-Risk Limitations, and the Partner's Instructions for Schedule K-1 (Form 1065).

 Passive activities.
 Generally, section 469 of the Internal Revenue Code limits the amount a partner can deduct for passive activity losses and credits.
 The passive activity limits do not apply to the partnership.
-Instead, they apply to each partner's share of loss or credit from passive activities.
+Instead, they apply to each partner's share of income, loss, or credit from passive activities.
 Because the treatment of each partner's share of partnership income, loss, or credit depends on the nature of the activity that generated it, the partnership must report income, loss, and credits separately for each activity.